bshimo/kyoto-mustard/lost-sheep-coin.md

 He sent his son Jesus into the world to die on the cross for our sins.
 It’s like we were lost and far away from God, but when we believe in Jesus God rescues us and finds us!
 And when we believe, God is so happy!
 God wants everyone in the whole world to believe in Jesus!

-# Bible Lesson

-## Jesus tells a parable:
-One day Jesus was telling people some parables.
-A parable is a story that Jesus tells to help us understand God and his ways better.
+## The lost coin:
+Then Jesus told another story.
-Jesus said to think about a lady who had ten coins.
+He said, "There was a lady with ten coins."
 Can you hold up ten fingers?
 This lady really likes her coins.
-She counts them to make sure that she has them all and that none were lost. (count the ten coins from the previous activity.)
+She counts them to make sure that she has them all and that none were lost.
+(Count the ten coins from the previous activity.)
 But one day she lost one of her coins.
 How do you think she felt?
 What do you think she did?
 That's right!
 She would go and look for it!
 She looks all over her house.
 She looked everywhere for her coin.
 She swept her whole house and looked and looked for it.
 She did not stop looking for it until she found it.
 When she found her coin she called her friends and said, “I found my lost coin!
 Come have a party with me because I thought I had lost this coin but now I have found it!”
 ## The Gospel:
 At the end of this story Jesus said that God loves every person just like the lady loved her coins.
 God loves people even more than this lady loved her coins.
 We are all lost.
 Not because we don’t know where we are but because of our sin.
 Our sin keeps us away from God.
 God wants us to be near him because he loves us.
 So he made a way for us to be near him by sending Jesus to take away our sin.
 Jesus died and rose again so that anyone who believes can be with God forever.
 Each of us has to decide if we want to believe in Jesus and follow God.
 Whenever a person chooses to do this, God celebrates!
+And we can celebrate with God too!

 # Activity #3a: Find the Sheep!